 \subsection{Mass balance constraints}

 We establish generalized total mass balance equations for each inlet port $(j,i)$ associated with every process in the superstructure network, expressed as:

 as depicted in \autoref{Fig.: General process modeling.}.
-In this formulation, $\dot{M}_{(j,i)}^{\mathrm{in}}$ denotes the total mass flow rate entering inlet port $i$ of process $j$.
+Index pairs in parentheses represent specific pairings that are predefined by the set definitions.
+In our formulation, $\dot{M}_{(j,i)}^{\mathrm{in}}$ denotes the total mass flow rate entering inlet port $i$ of process $j$.
 The term $\dot{M}_{(\tilde{j},o,j,i)}$ refers to the mass flow rate transferred from outlet port $o$ of process $\tilde{j}$ to the specified inlet port $(j,i)$.
-External source contributions (i.e., mass inputs entering the system boundary) are represented by $\dot{M}_{\alpha,(j,i)}^{\mathrm{src}}$, where $\alpha$ indexes the set of all species $\mathcal{C}$.
+External source contributions (\emph{i.e.}\@, mass inputs entering the system boundary) are represented by $\dot{M}_{\alpha,(j,i)}^{\mathrm{src}}$, where $\alpha$ indexes the set of all species $\mathcal{C}$.
 The set $\mathcal{J}^{\mathrm{OI}}$ encompasses all admissible outlet-to-inlet port connections across the superstructure network, while $\mathcal{J}^{\mathrm{I}}$ defines the collection of all process inlet ports.
-A comprehensive overview of all sets involved in the formulation is provided in the Supplementary Information.
+A comprehensive overview of all sets involved in the formulation is provided in Subsection A.2.\@ of the supplementary information (SI).
 Component-wise (partial) mass balances are additionally imposed for each process inlet port $(j,i)$, formulated as

 where $w_{\alpha}$ denotes the mass fraction of species $\alpha$ within the associated total mass stream.
 The mass inflow of all non-source components from outside the system boundaries is set to zero: